raisa-d/the-100-rpg/README.md

 ## Bugs

 1. In the minigame to fix the dropship propulsion system, sometimes it will still ask user for input after they already solved the code completely.
 In this case, it requires user to click enter before it will say it is correct.
+2. In the trial fight with Dante, the game may crash if you win the battle.

 The game developer is working to resolve these issues.